Drahflow/Elymas/doc/server.md

      } +accept
      +run

+FIXME: Fix the bug which produces two "Bye..." messages.

 `net .alg .bufferedEpollServer` takes the same options as `net .alg .epollServer` and additionally provides `outputBufferLimit` which takes a function which returns the maximum number of output buffer bytes you are willing to keep